willjgriff/solidity-livepeer-aragon-app/README.md

 This project uses the Aragon Agent app (Agent.sol) for storing LPT and interacting with Livepeer contracts.

 Initial development includes functions for Livepeer interaction as a typical bonder/delegator.
-These include the ability to call the functions: approve (on the Livepeer token), bond, unbond and withdraw.
+These include the ability to call the functions: approve, bond, claimEarnings, unbond, rebond and withdraw.

-Further development will include functions for declaring the app as a transcoder and modifying transcoder variables (reward, fee etc) and eventually integrating voting rights weighted at least partly on the amount bonded to the transcoder.
+Further development will include functions for declaring the app as a transcoder and modifying transcoder variables (reward, fee etc) and integrating voting rights weighted by the amount and time spent bonded to the transcoder.
+This will also have to include investigation into how to properly incentivize and securely monitor transcoder node operation.
+A brief discussion can be found here: https://github.com/livepeer/research/issues/13

 ## Project contents
 ### aragon-livepeer-experiment
 Initial experimental Solidity tests between the Aragon Agent.sol and the Livepeer BondingManager.sol.
+See the test file if interested.

 ### livepeer-protocol
 The full livepeer contract deployment for testing locally.
 Modified to compile with the latest version of Truffle v5.0.6 by swapping `bignumber.js` for `bn.js`.
+Includes 2 extra truffle scripts:
-Added a script `initialiseFirstRound.js` for preparing the BondingManager to be bonded too.
+`initialiseFirstRound.js` for preparing the BondingManager to be bonded too after initial deployment.
+`skipRoundAndInitialise.js` for skipping a specified number of Livepeer rounds, required for speeding up the system for testing.

 ### livepeer
 The in development Livepeer Aragon app using the Aragon agent.
 Uses the Aragon `react-kit` template.
-Currently includes ability to approve tokens and bond to the BondingManager.
+Currently includes basic functions including approve, bond, unbond and withdraw.

 ## Local Deployment Instructions